HackSouth/hacksouth.github.io/_posts/2021-02-02-Social-Media-Hacks.md

 Now with a breach like this, if they released the database they found there will be an assortment of personal data.
 This can include

--Your Name
+* Your Name
--Your address
+* Your address
--Your email address
+* Your email address
--Your password (That you used for this website)
+* Your password (That you used for this website)
--Other Personal information
+* Other Personal information

 Now if you used unique, complex passwords (Long complex passwords that are only used once, and different passwords for each site) then the effect on you will be limited to that website and info released.
 But, if you are maybe unaware or somewhat lazy, you might be using the same password in multiple places, or (Not as bad but still bad) you use iterations of the same password.
 Eg. (Spring=2020FB, Spring=2020IG)